thejoshuahernandez/ECS-171-Group-Project/README.md

 ## Results

 Finally, we used this generated data to predict week 13 in the NFL!
 We did this by adding the previous four weeks data into the analysis and predicted each teams' scores.
 Below are our results, and the model went 11-15 for 73.33%.
+If we bet on the spreads covering as predicted by our model, we would have made a 40% return on investment!

 ![New Results excel](https://user-images.githubusercontent.com/97709241/206353114-7ecab675-2210-4dc5-a413-d6b875fc6bbe.PNG)